-A consideration when purchasing a car is how the car will fit into life plans in the future.
-For example, if the buyer is engaged and plans to get married within a year, they might not want to consider a two-seater sports car.
-If the car buyer has children, their decision should be influenced by the needs of the children.
+A consideration when shopping is how the car will fit into life plans in the future.
+For example, if the buyer is engaged and plans to get married within a year, they might not want to consider a two-seater sportster.
+If the buyer has children, their decision should be influenced by the needs of the children.
 A minivan or SUV might be the proper transportation for a family with children that will need to be shuttled to and from school and activities.

 Buyers should take an inventory of what their life may look like within the next year or two.
 If there is a chance that they will have a family within that time, they might want to consider purchasing a vehicle that is family-friendly.

 If the buyer is facing “empty nest” syndrome, now might be the time they invest in that sports car.
 Regardless of the life circumstances, these circumstances need to be considerations when deciding the type of vehicle to purchase.